 - Civil Liberties & Civil Rights

 - Political Theory

-Professor Peabody's research interests include the separation of powers, law and politics, law and popular culture, constitutional interpretation (especially outside of courts), and legal theory.
-His work has appeared in scholarly journals, law reviews, newspapers (such as the New York Times), and blogs such as the Daily Kos.
+Professor Peabody's research interests include American heroism, constitutional reform, judicial independence, the separation of powers, law and politics, and popular culture.
+His work has appeared in scholarly journals, law reviews, newspapers (such as the New York Times), and blogs such as Talking Points Memo.

 - Ph.D., Political Science, University of Texas at Austin

 - B.A., College of Social Studies, Wesleyan (Middletown, Connecticut)

 - 2016.
 "Fifty years later, the Miranda decision hasn't accomplished what the Supreme Court intended."
 Washington Post.
 June 13.

 - 2016.
 "Miranda Warning Turns 50: Peeling Apart the Myths & Realities."
 Cleveland.com.
 June 12 (Op-ed).